 Simplify with Common

 At Common, we make sure your new place has the features you need at a reasonable price.
 Our apartments come furnished, so moving in can be done within an hour.
 That includes everything you need to cook, eat, and sleep, already taken care of for you.
 Keyless entry means you won’t have to wait on property management to move in, and you’ll never be locked out.
-You’ll be able to invest in the personal touches at your own pace without sacrificing any comfort or necessary features.
+You’ll be able to invest in the personal touches at your own pace without sacrificing any comfort.